Salesforce Review 2026 - Features, Pricing & Deals

 How long does it take to implement Salesforce?

 Implementation time varies based on your needs.
 A small business using basic features might get up and running in 2-4 weeks.
-Most mid-sized companies need about 2-3 months for a solid implementation.
+Most mid-sized companies need about 2-3 months.
 Large enterprises with complex needs might take 6 months or more.
 The biggest factors affecting timeline are how much customization you need, how clean your existing data is, and whether you're integrating with other systems.
 Starting with a focused approach (like just sales features first) can help you see value faster while building toward a complete solution.

 Will Salesforce work with my existing software?